 How do I enforce my small claims order?

-The CRT will not provide you with a validated small claims order until the time limit for making a Notice of Objection has expired.
 Once you receive your small claims order, you can file it immediately.
+For a merit decision, the CRT will not provide you with a validated small claims order until the time limit for making a Notice of Objection has expired.
+For a default or non-compliance decision, the CRT will provide you with a validated small claims order immediately.

 When you file a CRT order with the BC Provincial Court, it has the same force and effect as if it were a judgment of the BC Provincial Court.
 The enforcement procedures are within the Court’s jurisdiction.
 For information, please visit the BC Provincial Court website.